A Bavarian idyll

 Photo: Ellie von Bleichröder in the audience during a lecture in Theresienstadt.

-At the beginning of the 1940s the persecution of the family became even worse.
-Curt and Edgar, James’s sons from his first marriage, managed to emigrate to Switzerland in 1942.
-In the same year, their sisters Ellie and Harriet were captured.
-Ellie was interned in the Theresienstadt ghetto and concentration camp.
+At the beginning of the 1940s the family's persecution worsens.
+Curt and Edgar, James’s sons from his first marriage, manage to emigrate to Switzerland in 1942.
+In the same year, their sisters Ellie and Harriet are captured.
+Ellie is interned in the Theresienstadt ghetto and concentration camp.
 She can be seen listening to a scholarly lecture in a short sequence from the propaganda film “Theresienstadt”.
-She was liberated from Theresienstadt by the Red Army in May 1945.
-Harriet was deported to Riga and murdered there.
-As a “Mischling” (person of “mixed blood”, with both Jewish and non-Jewish ancestry), Wolfgang von Bleichröder was due to be deployed as a forced laborer, but he managed to evade this by deliberately contracting jaundice.
-He later emigrated to the USA.
+She is liberated from Theresienstadt by the Red Army in May 1945.
+Harriet is deported to Riga and murdered there.
+As a “Mischling” (person of “mixed blood”, with both Jewish and non-Jewish ancestry), Wolfgang von Bleichröder is due to be deployed as a forced laborer, but he manages to evade this by deliberately contracting jaundice.
+He later emigrates to the USA.

 Black and white photograph.
 Men in military uniforms unload paintings in gold frames from the back of a lorry.